 Joint initiatives can support and promote training and knowledge mobilization, enable new research approaches, and facilitate collaboration across disciplinary, geographic and sectoral boundaries.
 They can bring diverse perspectives to bear on the research process.
 They can also contribute to a dynamic training environment that prepares students and postdoctoral researchers for successful careers within and beyond academia.

 Joint initiatives are designed to reflect the objectives and mandates of both parties.
 They can also inform the decision-making processes for each party while they address current and emerging knowledge needs.

 The following conditions must be met to establish a joint initiative with SSHRC:

 - Alignment: The proposed initiative correlates with SSHRC’s mandate

 - The initiative falls within both SSHRC’s mandate and its corporate strategic objectives.

-- The initiative must address the overall goal and objectives of at least one of SSHRC’s programs, namely Talent (research training), Insight (research) or Connection (knowledge mobilization), or the Imagining Canada’s Future initiative.
+- The initiative must address the overall goal and objectives of at least one of SSHRC’s programs, namely Research training and talent development, Insight research or Research partnerships (knowledge mobilization), or the Imagining Canada’s Future initiative.

 - The partners agree to work within the framework of the existing funding opportunities offered under SSHRC’s Talent, Insight and Connection programs and Imagining Canada’s Future initiative.